-How Distributed Systems Avoid Race Conditions using Pessimistic Locking?
+How Distributed Systems Avoid Race Conditions using Pessimistic Locking

 Understanding Pessimistic Locks, Leases, and Fence Tokens in Distributed Systems